Émile Bouchard: Leader and mentor

 On 28 February 1953, the Canadiens had a "Bouchard Night at the Forum".
 Bouchard was honoured in a ceremony during the second intermission in a game against the Detroit Red Wings.
 It was presided over by Montreal Mayor Camillien Houde and broadcast nationally live over the CBC.
 Among the gifts Bouchard received was a Buick automobile which was driven out onto the ice.
-The organizer's plan was to have Bouchard drive off in the car at the end of the ceremony.
+The organizer planned to have Bouchard drive off in the car at the end of the ceremony.
 However, sitting in the car Bouchard discovered the keys were missing.
 To the roar of the crowd Ted Lindsay, captain of the Red Wings, returned the keys he had stolen and congratulated Bouchard on behalf of the Red Wings.

 In 1952–53, Montreal and Detroit battled for first place with Detroit coming out on top by the end of the season.
-In the first round of the playoffs the heavily favoured Detroit Red Wings were upset by the Boston Bruins and Montreal won a close seven-game series over the Chicago Black Hawks.
+In the first round of the playoffs, the heavily favoured Detroit Red Wings were upset by the Boston Bruins and Montreal won a close seven-game series over the Chicago Black Hawks.
 The Canadiens then defeated Boston in five games and Bouchard won his third Stanley Cup.

-Eventually injuries began to take their toll and at the conclusion of the 1954–55 season he considered retirement.
+Eventually, injuries began to take their toll and after the 1954–55 season he considered retirement.
 Toe Blake, who had taken over as coach, talked him into playing one more season to assist the younger players.
 Bouchard recognized Blake's value as a "player's coach" and used his leadership as captain to ease the transition and encourage Blake's acceptance by the Canadiens players.
 Due to physical problems Bouchard was forced to miss the last half of the season and the playoffs.
-However, in the deciding game of the Stanley Cup final against Detroit, Blake dressed Bouchard.
+However, in the deciding game of the Stanley Cup Finals against Detroit, Blake dressed Bouchard.
 As the final seconds counted down, with Montreal up 3–1, Blake put Bouchard on the ice and he was able to end his career with one more Stanley Cup celebration.